ui5-community/ui5-ecosystem-showcase/packages/ui5-task-flatten-library/README.md

 ## UI5 CLI Output Style

-Starting from `@ui5/cli` version 3.8.0, the tooling introduces a new build option known as "Output Style."
+Starting from `@ui5/cli` version 3.8.0, the UI5 CLI introduces a new build option known as "Output Style."
 This feature allows developers to switch between various output styles when building their projects.
 Now you have the flexibility to omit both this project namespace and the “resources” directory.
 Imagine “/resources/sap/m/RangeSlider.js” transforming into “./RangeSlider.js.”
 This results in a flat build output.
 The available output styles include:

 - `Default`: The default directory structure for every project type.
 For applications, this is identical to "Flat", and for libraries, it is "Namespace".
 Other types have a more distinct default output style.